 - Bridging the digital divide, and invest quality access to the internet, in particular to support online learning and schooling in remote areas, as well as fiscal facilities for individuals and families to buy computers or tablets.

-- Taking preventive measures for refugees and asylum-seekers who are in hotspots and detention centers.
+- Taking preventive measures for refugees and asylum-seekers who are in hotspots and detention centres.

 - The EU must show international solidarity.
-A COVID-19 Solidarity Response Fund has been launched by the WHO.
-We welcome the mobilisation of 25 million euros of the European Development Fund to be channeled through WHO.
+A Covid-19 Solidarity Response Fund has been launched by the WHO.
+We welcome the mobilisation of 25 million euros of the European Development Fund to be channelled through WHO.

 MEDIUM TERM ACTION

 - Investing and building up the public health systems in Europe, encouraging member states to reinforce the hiring of medical staff with enough resources to salaries and medical equipment to their national health systems.

 - Sufficient EU resources through an ambitious Multi-Annual Financial Framework for 2021-2027.
 It is self-evident that even the 1.3% of GNI proposed by the European Parliament will not be enough to recover from this crisis in these circumstances.

 LONG TERM ACTION

 - Complement the immediate ECB and ESM action by the creation of a European Treasury, empowered to issue Eurobonds on a stable basis.
 It is needed to support the continuing efforts of Member States to solidify and stabilise the economic and social recovery, and provide financial clout to pursue EU’s long-term sustainable development and European Green Deal.